bobbyiliev/introduction-to-docker-ebook/ebook/en/content/003-docker-containers.md

 With the docker info command now we can see that we have 1 running container.

-And with the `docker ps` command we could see some useful information about the container like the container ID, when the container was started and etc.:
+And with the `docker ps` command we could see some useful information about the container like the container ID, when the container was started, etc.:

 ```
 root@docker:~# docker ps